Helpers

 // any combination of these also works

-This makes it easy to create a module of routes,
+This makes it easy to create a module of helpers,

 // home.tsx